 DC Sued Over Razed Building

-WASHINGTON (CN) – A Washington development company claims in federal court the D.C.
+WASHINGTON (CN) – A Washington development company claims in a federal complaint that the D.C.
 Water and Sewer Authority fabricated documents and conspired with the city to knock down a building the company had unknowingly constructed over a century-old sewer tunnel.

 As recounted in an April 6 complaint filed in the U.S. District Court for the District of Columbia, the D.C.
 Water and Sewer Authority and city government launched a condemnation case against Edge Investment’s building in 2013 after making fraudulent entries into its computer system.